Yuzu (Citrus junos)

 Yuzu would definitely be a morning person.

-Yuzu gets out of bed without hitting the “snooze” button, excited to start each day, with a ton of energy and inspiration.
-You can see Yuzu running before sunrise, then making a big breakfast with everyone’s favorite foods.
+Yuzu would get out of bed without hitting the “snooze” button, excited to start each day, with a ton of energy and inspiration.
+You'd see Yuzu running before sunrise, then making a big breakfast with everyone’s favorite foods.
 (It’s so warm and affectionate!)
-Yuzu is full of ideas and the passion to put them into action.
+Yuzu would be full of ideas and the passion to put them into action.

 - 2 drops Yuzu (Citrus junos)

 - 2 drops Rosemary ct. camphor (Rosmarinus officinalis ct. camphor)